Agatha Biddle: Marriage and family

 Edward Biddle arrived on Mackinac Island shortly after the conclusion of the War of 1812 and it is after this date that Agatha and Edward married.
 By marrying Agatha, Biddle made a connection to the prominent Bailly fur trading family.
 Details of their wedding were recorded, and guests included many prominent members of Mackinac society, including Madeline La Framboise.
 Agatha and her mother were recorded by contemporary Elisabeth Baird as wearing the traditional dress of the Métis women of the area at the wedding.
 This included layers of broadcloth, leggings, moccasins, ribbons and beads, all elaborately embroidered.
 Biddle continued to wear traditional clothing through her life.
 Fleming notes the marriage of Edward and Agatha was not unusual for the time.
 However, while it was typical for Métis women to marry outside their home community, Edward Biddle was an English-speaking, Protestant American in a community that was primarily Indigenous and French Canadian.
-Together Agatha and Edward Biddle had seven children: Sophia, John, Sarah and Mary and together they built their business.
+Together Agatha and Edward Biddle had four children: Sophia, John, Sarah and Mary and together they built their business.
 Their youngest daughter Mary died at the age of eight after falling through the ice while travelling between Mackinac Island and St. Ignace and her grave is the oldest in the St. Ann cemetery.